education.vic.gov.au

 • speech pathologists

-They support schools in assisting children and young people facing barriers to learning to achieve their educational and developmental potential.
+They work closely with other health wellbeing workforces, school improvement workforces and school staff to support schools in assisting children and young people facing barriers to learning to achieve their educational and developmental potential.

 SSS staff work as part of an integrated health and wellbeing team within each area, focusing on providing: